 Can not get into website, looking to find a solution to that?

-Volunteers , coaches etc. need to be screened and on afeport this is good for 2 years) KC will get a list of all coaches who did Safeport last year.
-If coaches
+Volunteers , coaches etc. need to be screened and on USA Hockey SafeSport this is good for 2 years) prior to any 2015-2016 actvities.
+KC will get a list of all coaches who did SafeSport last year.
+If coaches do not complete this training, they will not be allowed on the ice.

-Joe H.
+Joe H. requested that someone assemble a master coaches email distribution chain from mites to Jr. Gold/U14. .
+Joe H. wants all of the coaches registered with Hastings Hockey with completed background checks before the start of each season too.

 Register kids with exact same names as previous years